 Coming to Igboland presently, many people see their native names as devilish and primitive.
 They threw them away and adopt indescribable names like Linda, Mhiz Anabel Mhiz, Potipher, John, Francis, Chrysanthus, Horsefall, etcetera, so as to sound Westernized.
 Such folks never leave Igboland to anywhere.
 They fail to understand that language is preserved through names.
 When you bear an Igbo name, it makes you conscious of your language and identity.

-I will disagree to the point that the reason for the growing decline of the Igbo Language is caused by those in diaspora.
+I will disagree with the point that the reason for the growing decline of the Igbo Language is caused by those in the diaspora.
 Millions of Igbo at home cannot even speak or write Igbo.
 When you meet such ones, they will proudly tell you: "I am Ibo but I cannot hear, write or speak Ibo.
 Please speak in English".
 Astonishingly, these folks were born and raised in Igboland.

-Urbanisation and Diaspora have nothing to do with the decline of Igbo Language, but the attitude of an Igbo man towards his language does.
+Urbanization and Diaspora have nothing to do with the decline of Igbo Language, but the attitude of an Igbo man towards his language does.
 Meet your Igbo brother at home or abroad, he will cringe away from you the moment you open your mouth to speak Igbo.

 The major problem facing the Igbo Language is the Igbo parents.
 They punish their children for speaking Igbo as they believe that fluency in English alone is a mark of outstanding intelligence.